Location: Rousseau, Dominica

 emitting steam and boiling in the middle.
-If you are trying to picture this at home just go into your kitchen, put a pot on the stove, and wait.
+If you are trying to picture this at home, just go into your kitchen, put a pot on the stove, and wait.
 Once at least some strength was regained, we started retracing our steps.
 Even though we were on our way back because we had one uphill and downhill so much, we werent quite in the clear.
 Everyone trooped along, and after a few stops, a couple of motivational speeches, and one piggyback ride, we made it back to the trailhead.
 A cool spring and stream was waiting for our aching and sweaty bodies, and after one jump in, people were feeling refreshed.
 We finally piled back into the cabs and met Captain Eric at the dock to take us back to Ocean Star.
-If you think this day is over you underestimate my use of the word gargantuan.
+If you think this day is over, you underestimate my use of the word gargantuan.
 After a delicious dinner of franks and beans, we rolled straight into the Competent Crew test and the VHF Radio Operator test.
 Everyone had been quizzing each other and asking me questions all day and, although tired, were ready to knock the tests out and did so in short order.
 Things are winding down here on Ocean Star as shipmates are eagerly taking to their bunks (it’s 8:45) for some much-deserved rest.
 From my coffin, here in the chart house, I am signing off, happily putting a cap on an epic day.